 Here are some road-proven tips for making sure that your RV rig travels safely.

 - Don’t load your RV to capacity.
-Instead, use 80% of GVWR as the maximum.
+Instead, use 80% of the Gross Vehicle Weight Rating (GVWR) as the maximum.

 - If you take an external generator, make sure you add its approximate weight to the Travel Weight.

 - Travel trailer hitch weight is important to RV safety and should be about 10% of the trailer’s weight.
-A 3,000 lb (1,361 kg) trailer should have a hitch weight (portion of the trailer weight transferred to the hitch) of approximately 300 lbs (136 kg).
+A 3,000 lb (1,361 kg) trailer should have a hitch weight (a portion of the trailer weight transferred to the hitch) of approximately 300 lbs (136 kg).

-- Remember that the weakest link in the vehicle chain may be the safety chains.
-Make sure they are rated sufficiently to hold the trailer if it becomes detached from the towing vehicle.
+- Remember that the weakest link in the vehicle chain may be the safety chain.
+Ensure they are rated sufficiently to hold the trailer if it detaches from the towing vehicle.

 - In most states, towed vehicles above 3,000 lbs (1,361 kg) require trailer brakes.